 Welcome to my classroom homepage.
 Please check back often for updates on what we are working on in class.
 For information on homework due dates please check the resources section of the site.
 For information on course expectations and a syllabus please check the resources link.
-My contact information and email link is located at the bottom of this page on the left side.Important Dates for the Second Marking Period
+My contact information and email link is located at the bottom of this page on the left side.Important Dates for the Third Marking Period

 Start of the first marking period: September 5Open House: September 10

 NAF Induction Ceremony: September 18

 Bonfire: October 2

 Homecoming pep rally and FB game: October 4